Best Things to Do in Montauk New York

 - Amsterdam Beach State Park: moderate hiking trail to get down to the beach. very rocky beach not intended for swimming

-- Montauk Downs State Park: small park with a golf course
+- Montauk Downs State Park: a small park with a golf course

 Visit The Beaches